hkaanturgut/Azure-WebApp-Infrastructure-Deployment-by-Terraform/README.md

 # Azure-WebApp-Infrastructure-Deployment-by-Terraform

 - Create
-    - a providers.tf ( to configure the provider ) ,
+    - providers.tf ( to configure the provider ) ,
     - variables.tf ( to keep the variables ) ,
-    - bakcend.tf ( to store the tfstate file in the Azure Cloud.
+    - backend.tf ( to store the tfstate file in the Azure Cloud.
 Configure the existing or a new storage container )

 1 - Create a Resource Group